 The outside part of a double cylinder deadbolt looks the same as any other deadbolt.

-The inside part of the double cylinder deadbolt.
+The inside part of the deadbolt.
 Both sides require a key to open the door.
 Remember: screws on the inside!

 When installing a double cylinder deadbolt, it’s extremely important to keep an extra key in a special place close to the door in case of fire.
 Tell everyone in the house (except the child with autism) where the key is located.
 That key should be removed only in case of fire.